ProfessionalWiki/IdGenerator/README.md

     {{subst:#next_number:}}

-You can have multiple id sequences by providing an id type.
+You can have multiple id sequences by providing an ID type.
 This type can be any string up to 60 characters.

     {{#next_number:project}}